meesoft/PhotoLocator/README.md

 Selected files can be automatically renamed based on timestamp, dimensions and other metadata tags.

 ## Slideshow with location map
 There is also a full screen slideshow feature with a small location map display.
+The slideshow can also play video files.
 You can drag/drop in files and folders to do a slideshow across multiple folders.

 Note that it is possible to use Chrome's full screen cast feature to display the slideshow on a TV with Chromecast.